 The house is not well signposted, but the entrance is easy to find as you pass through Avington village.
 There is a small parking area beside the church, half hidden amidst tall trees on the uphill edge of the house grounds.

 Admission is by timed tour.
 We arrived a bit early for the net tour, so we took advantage of the delay to explore the grounds, where peacocks wander.
-There is a impressive fountain beside the house, close to the Orangery.
+There is an impressive fountain beside the house, close to the Orangery.
 There is not a garden per se, but you can wander beside the river and see a lovely iron footbridge.
 Not far from the bridge is the site where an owner of Avington tragically drowned while trying to rescue a family dog that had gotten into trouble in the water.

 The house tour was exceptional, though unfortunately we were not allowed to take photos.
 The sumptuous formal rooms were a delight, and the tour guide was very good.
-One very pleasing feature is that were encouraged to touch things we saw, and to sit on chairs.
+One very pleasing feature is that we were encouraged to touch things we saw and to sit on chairs.
 What a refreshing change from so many other houses!

 The tour includes the entrance hall, ballroom, drawing room, library, and the grand staircase.
-The first floor state rooms have magnificent fireplaces lined with expensive Sevres tiles.
-The tour finishes in the conservatories, which still have their original 17th century walls.
+The first-floor state rooms have magnificent fireplaces lined with expensive Sevres tiles.
+The tour finishes in the conservatories, which still have their original 17th-century walls.

-Do take the time to explore St Marys church, which has benches reputed to be crafted from wood from Spanish galleons wrecked during the Armada invasion.
+Do take the time to explore St Mary's church, which has benches reputed to be crafted from wood from Spanish galleons wrecked during the Armada invasion.